 Hello, my name is Matt Cooper.
 I’m a father, husband, purveyor of dad jokes, and PC gamer.
-I’ve been an IT “Pro” for a few years but, I’ve been dabbling in home-labbing (yes, that’s a verb I just made up) for a while.
+I’ve been an IT “Pro” and Security Engineer for a while but, I’ve been dabbling in home-labbing (yes, that’s a verb I made up) for even longer.
 I enjoy breaking things and putting them back together, in order to learn how they work.

-I cut my teeth in the private security sector and as an auto insurance, litigation claims adjuster in the insurance and risk management industry.
-Eventually, I ended up redirecting my career to the IT field (and I couldn’t be happier).
-Recently, I shifted the focus of my career path, within IT, to Information/Cyber Security.
+I cut my teeth in the private security sector and as an insurance, litigation claims adjuster in the insurance and risk management industry.
+Eventually, I ended up redirecting my career to the IT field.
+I eventually shifted the focus of my career path, within IT, to Information/Cyber Security.
 With over a decade of experience in the physical security industry, this has been a natural fit and something I’ve thoroughly enjoyed.

 I’ve been called a jack of all trades and, as far as I can tell, that’s a pretty accurate statement.

 Technology, Privacy, and Homelab

-I enjoy tinkering with tech in my homelab which consists of a 44u, enclosed cabinet that’s nearly filled to the brim with servers of varying types/sizes.
-Most of it is for virtualization, in one form or another.
-I could host a separate blog on the contents of the rack but, I might just save the bits and pieces for another day.
-Without going into too much detail; I’m running several ESXI Hypervisor boxes that include numerous operating systems via virtual machines.
+I enjoy tinkering with tech in my homelab which consists of a full height, enclosed cabinet that’s nearly filled to the brim with servers of varying types/sizes.
+Most of it is for virtualization or labs, in one form or another.

-For a period of time, I managed a gun shop in the Florida area so, naturally, I have an appreciation for firearm nomenclature and an affinity for shooting/range time.
+For several years, I managed and operated a gun shop so, naturally, I have an appreciation for firearm nomenclature and an affinity for shooting/range time.
 I’m never pushy about the subject and reserve my thoughts but, I’m always happy to talk shop if you’re genuinely interested.

 I enjoy cooking and, more specifically, grilling/smoking meats of varying types.
 Chances are, at some point, I’ll write about making beef jerky, smoking pork butts, or preserving foods.